-- Wash produce well with soapy solution.
 We recommend mixing water and a non-bleach and non-toxic dishwasher detergent solution.
 Use enough dishwasher detergent that the water feels slippery, approximately 2 tablespoons per gallon of water.
 Liquid dishwasher detergent is recommended over dish soap, as dish soap produces a substantial amount of suds.
-Seventh GenerationTM is an available and recommended dishwasher detergent. - 2.
-Agitate the produce well in the solution.
-This will allow the solution to loosen the insects' grip on the produce, as well as enter into all creases and crevices. - 3.
-Dispose of the solution. - 4.
+Seventh GenerationTM is an available and recommended dishwasher detergent.

+- 2. Agitate the produce well in the solution. - This will allows the solution to loosen the insects' grip on the produce, as well as enter all creases and crevices. - 3.
+It is advisable and practical to rinse each leaf (both sides for lettuce) under a stream of running water.
+This will better your chances of obtaining a clean product in Step 8. - 4.
+Dispose of the solution. - 5.
 Prepare the same solution again.
-Soak and agitate the produce in the solution for 15 seconds. - 5.
-Remove the produce from the basin and shake off excess water over the basin. - 6.
-Pour water through the thrip cloth.
-Note: If one does not have a thrip cloth, the water may be checked for infestation by placing a white basin over a light box. - 7.
-Check the thrip cloth over a light box for any insects. - 8.
-If insects are found, repeat steps 1-7.
-This can be done up to three times. - 9.
+Soak and agitate the produce in the solution for 15 seconds. - 6.
+Remove the produce from the basin and shake off excess water over the basin. - 7.
+Pour water through the thrip cloth. - Note: If one does not have a thrip cloth, the water may be checked for infestation by placing a white basin over a light box. - 8.
+Check the thrip cloth over a light box for any insects. - 9.
+If insects are found, repeat steps 1-8.
+This can be done up to three times.
 If insects are still found on the third try, the produce should not be used.